JOE KUALA "The Road to Old Koloa Town"

 Joe and Marty were married in 1964.
 Joe borrowed Mickey’s wedding ring for the ceremony (Mickey had recently been divorced and a young Joe was making ends meet and couldn’t afford to buy a ring).
 Through the rough times and good times they have been together.
 One fond memory Joe has is a signed picture of Duke Kahanamoku that was given to him by the Duke two days before Christmas 1964.

 Besides glassing Joe learned how to shape from Mickey Lake and Mike Diffenderfer, Joe is still shaping on the same shaping racks that was at Inter-Island Surf Shop when he started.
+Then at his shop across the street from Ala Moana Shopping Center.
 There have been many shapers through the years that have shaped on those racks.
-Beginning with Mickey Lake, then Mike Diffenderfer, John Kelly, Sparky, Ken Tilton, Dick Catri, Donald Takayama (when he was home for a visit), Wayne Santos, Reno Abellira, Gerry Lopez and Bobby Skalak.
+Beginning with Mickey Lake, then Mike Diffenderfer, John Kelly, Sparky, Ken Tilton, Dick Catri, and Ben Aipa at Inter-Island.
+Then those at his other shop on Piikoi St. were Donald Takayama (when he was home for a visit), Wayne Santos, Reno Abellira, Gerry Lopez, Bobby Skalak and many others.

 Joe and Marty went to work for a company called Surfboards Makaha.
 Thing were busy and needing some addition help Joe went over to his friend Ben Aipa to see if he wanted to shape.
 After which Ben welcomed his friend’s offer.
 Joe showed Ben the fundamentals of shaping and Ben took to shaping like an eagle to flight.
 Glassing on the other hand was not for Ben.